Half In The Bag (trick)

 Path 2 - Choose to Keep

 - A choses a keeper pile.
-This identifies which of the two cards is his.
+This must contain B's card, enlightening P.

 - P choses the other pile for keeping, and instructs B to throw both other piles.

 When Both Cards are in a Single Pile

 Similar to the above, except it's easier for everyone to pick a

 thrower, there being only one pile that needs to be kept, but alas you